What is BPM (Business Process Management)? – What does BPM Mean?

 Based on the above symptoms, identify processes that may be in need of improvement, or optimization.
 In a car repair shop example, if you find customers are waiting excessively long for repairs, it is a sign your primary business process which takes the input of the customers vehicle, and the output of the repaired vehicle, needs further analysis.

 Once your process of interest is identified, the best way to gain a full understanding of how the business processes operates is by discussing these operations with the very people responsible for process implementation.
-Take the time to interview key process participants, and ask them to identify any and all inefficiencies.
+Take the time to interview key process participants, and ask them to identify any issues they have found with existing procedures.

 - Ask what they do and why they do it.